Robust Universal Inference For Misspecified Models: Designing Tests of Relative Fit

-where $B$ is such that $|T_i (P_0, P_1) - \mathbb{E}_{\truedist} T(P_0,P_1)| \le B$ for all $(P_0,P_1)\in\model^2$.
-In this case we assume that the upper bound $B$ is known to the statistician.
+\end{enumerate} The following proposition shows that this test controls the Type I error at $\alpha$. \begin{proposition} Suppose that all likelihood ratios between distributions in $\mathcal{P}_0$ and $\mathcal{P}_1$ are uniformly upper bounded by $B$.
+Then the test described above controls the Type I error for testing $H_0$ in~\eqref{eqn:null} at $\alpha.$ \end{proposition} This test serves as an analogue of the split-LRT of \citet{wasserman_universal_2020}, with the key distinction that it allows for model misspecification.
+Importantly, this test inherits one of the main benefits of the split-LRT --- if we can maximize the likelihood under $\mathcal{P}_0$ then it is possible to construct a sensible test for the null hypothesis~\eqref{eqn:null}. }

 One can generalize this construction in various ways.
 When the statistic is assumed to only have finite variance one can use Chebyshev's inequality to construct a finite-sample valid set.
 When in addition to boundedness the statistic might have small variance one can use empirical Bernstein-type inequalities to construct finite-sample valid confidence sets.
-We explore these further in Appendix~\ref{sec:finite_set}.
-We compare the empirical performance of $\Chat_{\KL\Redi, n}$ and these finite-sample valid sets in Section~\ref{sec:Empirical_analysis}.
+We explore these further and compare the empirical performance of $\Chat_{\KL\Redi, n}$ and these finite-sample valid sets in Supplementary Material~\ref{sec:finite_set}.